simran0504/git-DEMO/README.md

 this is the first file in repo
 #add some ipsum

-this is the second file in repo
+this is the second file in repos